yuyuyzl/ezvtuber-rt/INSTALL.md

 1. Download the model package from: [Release Page](https://github.com/zpeng11/ezvtuber-rt/releases/download/0.0.1/20241220.zip)
 2. Extract the contents to the `data/` folder in your project directory or provide `EZVTB_DATA` environmental variable points to location.
-3. Download the FFmpeg LGPL release package from [Release Page](https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-lgpl-shared.zip)
+3. Download the FFmpeg LGPL shared release package from [Release Page](https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-lgpl-shared.zip)
 4. Extract FFmpeg and provide location to package in `FFMPEG_DIR` environmental variable.
 This is necessary for both build time and runtime.

 ## Install VS2022+ from Microsoft